 The Boulder School in Condensed Matter and Materials Physics provides education for advanced graduate students and postdoctoral fellows working in condensed matter physics, materials science and related fields.
 The goal is to enable students to work at the frontiers of science and technology by providing expert training not easily available within the traditional system of graduate education and postdoctoral apprenticeship.
 The School, which is supported by the National Science Foundation and the University of Colorado, will meet annually during July in Boulder Colorado.

-Electronic Applications for the 2014 school are not yet open.
+Electronic Applications for the 2014 school are now closed.

 Deadline: February 15, 2014.

 All students are strongly urged to plan on staying for the duration of the School.
 Partial attendance is strongly discouraged.
 Small exceptions can be made is special cases but must be cleared with the organizers right away; a simple email request, explaining the situation is sufficient.
 Attendance for less than 3 weeks is not permitted as the spot can be more efficiently utilized by another student attending the entire school (contact organizers).